Wine Myths You Shouldn’t Believe

 Myth #2: Oldest Wine is always better

 This is another of the many wine myths that don’t hold any truth.
 Wine vintage, on many occasions, is found in the front label of wine.
 It refers to the year the grapes were picked to make that wine.
 The details can also appear on the cork or the neck of the bottle explaining how grapes were harvested.
-Sometimes younger vintage has higher rating than its old counterpart.
-What determines the quality of wine is not its age but the climatic conditions the grapes were cultivated in.
+Sometimes younger vintage has a higher rating than its old counterpart.
+What determines the quality of the wine is not its age but the climatic conditions the grapes were cultivated in.
 Today, wine is made ready to drink and aging won’t make it better.
 So, what are you waiting for?
 Pop that bottle you have stored, while you are still young!

 Myth #3: Pay More to Drink Good Wine

-Winemaking is like any other business, its retail price depends mostly on network of distribution channels.
+Winemaking is like any other business, its retail price depends mostly on the network of distribution channels.
 Brands are made by marketing and publicity stunts they can afford.
 So, saying that expensive wine is just a gimmick to boost sales.
 You can enjoy the best wines with the little money you have.
-Good wine depends on the taste, so find out what works for you by selecting wines from a liquor store or bar that offers multinational range with a different denomination of origin.
+Good wine depends on the taste, so find out what works for you by selecting wines from a liquor store or bar that offers a multinational range with a different denomination of origin.
 Your taste buds won’t lie, so trust them and you wouldn’t be lured to spending a fortune on a bottle.